LaneDurst/CSC-4103-Prog-3/README.md

 Because the structure of a directory entry causes it to not evenly fit into a software disk block, when a directory block is initialized only 3 entries are placed into the block.
 The remaining space is then filled with an array of uint8_t elements, appropriately named 'empty'.
 No operations are performed using these bytes, they exist solely to ensure structure alignment

 ## Implementation limitations
-- the system is currently only able to support 300 files at maximum (this is because currently one 100 blocks are allocated for directory entries, and each block contains only 3 directory entries)
+- the system is currently only able to support 300 files at maximum (this is because currently only 75 blocks are allocated for directory entries, and each block contains only 4 directory entries)
 - the system does not allow for filenames greater than 256 characters, and each MUST NOT start with a null character and MUST end in a null character.
 [This also effectively means the name must be at least 2 characters long, including the null character that terminates the string]